aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

 Handler hooks
 =============

-Handlers can implement a hooks that get called during the ``SMTP`` dialog, or in exceptional cases.
-These *handler hooks* are all called asynchronously and they *must* return a status string, since the default statuses are *not* returned when a hook is defined.
-Individual handlers may have additional responsibilities to replace default behavior, as described below.
+Handlers can implement hooks that get called during the SMTP dialog, or in exceptional cases.
+These *handler hooks* are all called asynchronously and they *must* return a status string, such as ``'250 OK'``.
+All handler hooks are optional and certain default behaviors are carried out by the ``SMTP`` class when a hook is omitted, but when handler hooks are defined, they may have additional responsibilities, as described below.

 All handler hooks take at least three arguments, the ``SMTP`` server instance, :ref:`a session instance, and an envelope instance <sessions_and_envelopes>`.